vijaymathew/nex/docs/book/part_II_7.md

 ::: {.note-takeaways}
 **Takeaways**

-- Entities are identity-bearing things that the system must track over time.
+- Entities are things with an identity that the system must track over time.
 Not every value is an entity.
 - Identity and state are distinct: identity answers *which thing is this?*, state answers *what is true about it now?*
 - Responsibilities should be assigned to entities, not diffused across global helpers and service layers.
 - Transitions and invariants are part of the entity model itself, not implementation details to be added later.